Making your First Contribution

 There are multiple repositories within the Kubernetes organization.

-Each repository has beginner-friendly issues that provide a good first issue.
+Each repository has beginner-friendly issues that are a great place to

 Issue Assignment in Github

-When you are willing to take on an issue, you can assign it to yourself.
-Just reply with
+When you’ve found an issue to work on, you can assign it to yourself.

 Learn about SIGs